msramalho/Teach-Me-Quantum/README.md

 ## Compiling LaTeX files
 To achieve this use any LaTeX compiler of your choice, if you have [pdflatex](https://www.tug.org/applications/pdftex/) you can simply do `pdflatex week_XX.tex`.

+## Aditional notes
+Each week's slides has a particular theme, that is to help students distinguish between them and strengthen the learning process by fostering association.